 Leo (July 23 – August 22)

-Passionate and aspiring sign, Leo is known for its strong energy and inner power.
+Passionate and aspiring, Leo is known for its strong energy and inner power.
 Usually quite generous people, Leos love to give and receive showy gifts.
 They prefer vibrant colors and bright flowers.
 Birthday bouquets featuring hues of red, orange and yellow reflect the personality of this Zodiac sign like no other.
 Spectacular sunflowers, gladioli and various exotic plants will make a great Birthday gift for Leos.
 But don’t stop here.
-Lavish gourmet hampers featuring yummy delicacies, fruit, sweet treats and spirits will turn your wild lion into a snuggle kitten.
+Lavish gourmet gift baskets, featuring yummy delicacies, fruit, sweet treats and spirits will turn your wild lion into a snuggle kitten.

 Virgo (August 23 – September 22)

-When it comes to choosing Birthday gifts and flowers for those born in August, your deeper knowledge and understanding of the connection between birth flower, birthstone and zodiac sign will ensure your surprise reflects the personality of the recipient and leaves them 100% satisfied.
+When it comes to choosing custom gifts and flowers for those born in August, your deeper knowledge and understanding of the connection between birth flower, birthstone and zodiac sign will ensure your surprise reflects the personality of the recipient and leaves them completely captivated.

 Want to learn more about Birth Month Flowers?